poboisvert/base_etf_alpha/README.md

 This example shows how the platform makes building and analyzing a basic equity rotation strategy simple.
 Below, we use the `EquityDrawdownAnalyzer` to visualize the portfolio drawdowns for an "all_ETF" portfolio—a diversified portfolio including all selected ETFs.
 The output chart (`examples/all_etf.png`) gives a quick overview of how the portfolio performed during market stress periods and helps identify potential risk episodes.

+The Base ETF and Broad ETF seems to offer steady returns with limited drawdown.

 ```python
 EquityDrawdownAnalyzer().plot(results)